 Like many Irish stew recipes, however, my beef was stewed in Guinness, the famous Irish dry stout.
 If you’re not familiar with beer classifications, stout means dark beer.
 Irish dry stout has a coffee-like flavor.
 The beef was slow cooked with vegetables until the liquid was reduced and the meat was literally falling off the bones.
 The cooked stew is dark, rich and truly delicious.

-2 cans of Guinness
+- 2 cans Guinness

-3 to 4 potatoes, peeled and quartered
+- 3 to 4 potatoes peeled and quartered

-1 large carrot, peeled and cut into wedges
+- 1 large carrot peeled and cut into wedges

-2 large onions, quartered
+- 2 large onions quartered

-3 cloves of garlic, peeled and crushed
+- 3 cloves garlic peeled and crushed

 - Pour in the Guinness, bring to the boil, lower the heat, cover and slow cook for about an hour to an hour and a half.

-When the liquid has been reduced, stir the beef and scrape the bottom of the pan to make sure that nothing sticks on it.
+- When the liquid has been reduced, stir the beef and scrape the bottom of the pan to make sure that nothing sticks on it.
 Stir in the broth.
 Taste and add salt and pepper, if necessary.

-Cover and simmer for another hour or until the liquid has again been reduced and the beef is very tender.
+- Cover and simmer for another hour or until the liquid has again been reduced and the beef is very tender.

-Serve the stew hot.
+- Serve the stew hot.
 With crusty bread, rice or Irish champ (mashed potatoes with scallions).